rChimisso/E1P-Prolog/README.md

 The whole project uses a custom made utility module (['charUtils.pl']) to recognize to which character class a given character belongs to.
-The above productions were generalized and unified, and specific FSMs are used to recognize each building block or a set of them, apart from the Scheme.
+The above productions were generalized and unified, and specific FSMs are used to recognize each URI building block or a set of them.
-Those fundamental FSMs are merged into bigger and more complex ones and the same applies for the latters until reaching [uriMachine].
+Those fundamental FSMs, apart from the Scheme one, are merged into bigger and more complex ones and the same applies for the latters until reaching [uriMachine].
 [uriMachine] is the most general FSM to recognize each production, accounting also for the value of the Scheme.
 Finally, uri_parse parses the Scheme and uses [uriMachine] to parse the rest.